Identifying Large Lots Dominating Buy Side or Sell Side of Momentum Run

-Many traders want to blame “market makers” for whipsaws or even High Frequency Trading, however price data and Market Structure refutes both as the real cause.
-Almost all market making is via a computer, and High Frequency Traders HFT trade mostly in the first few minutes of market open.
+Many traders want to blame “market makers” for whipsaws or even High Frequency Trading; however, price data and Market Structure refute both as the real cause.
+Almost all market making is via a computer, and High Frequency Traders (HFTs) trade mostly in the first few minutes of market open.

-Swing Trading Strategies need to incorporate Technical Analysis of the stock’s price and stock volume patterns to determine whether the Professional Traders, who often swing trade stocks, have shifted from buying to selling mode, and what that will mean for near-term price action movement.
+Swing Trading Strategies need to incorporate Technical Analysis of the stock’s price and stock volume patterns in order to determine whether the Professional Traders, who often swing trade stocks, have shifted from buying to selling mode and what that will mean for near-term price action movement.

 Martha Stokes CMT